Mapping stacks and categorical notions of properness: h -descent Theorems

-As a consequence: \begin{cor} Suppose that $\X$ is a locally Noetherian algebraic stack, and that $\pi \colon \X' \to \X$ is a finitely presented, qc.qs., proper morphism.
+\begin{cor} Suppose that $\X$ is a locally noetherian algebraic derived (or spectral) stack, and that $\pi \colon \X' \to \X$ is an almost finitely presented, universally closed morphism.
 Let $\oh{\X}$ denote the completion of $\X$ along the (closed) image of $\pi$.
 Then the pullback functors determine equivalences